Programming DynamoDB with the Amazon SDK for Java 2.x - Amazon DynamoDB

 Low-level interface

 The low-level interface provides a one-to-one mapping to the underlying service API.
 Every DynamoDB API is available through this interface.
-This means the low-level interface can provide complete functionality, but it's often more verbose and complex to use.
+This means that the low-level interface can provide complete functionality, but it's often more verbose and complex to use.
 For example, you have to use the .s() functions to hold strings and the .n() functions to hold numbers.
 The following example of PutItem inserts an item using the low-level interface.

 import org.slf4j.*; import software.amazon.awssdk.http.crt.AwsCrtHttpClient; import software.amazon.awssdk.services.dynamodb.DynamoDbClient; import software.amazon.awssdk.services.dynamodb.model.*; import java.util.Map; public class PutItem { // Create a DynamoDB client with the default settings connected to the DynamoDB // endpoint in the default region based on the default credentials provider chain. private static final DynamoDbClient DYNAMODB_CLIENT = DynamoDbClient.create(); private static final Logger LOGGER = LoggerFactory.getLogger(PutItem.class); private void putItem() { PutItemResponse response = DYNAMODB_CLIENT.putItem(PutItemRequest.builder() .item(Map.of( "pk", AttributeValue.builder().s("123").build(), "sk", AttributeValue.builder().s("cart#123").build(), "item_data", AttributeValue.builder().s("YourItemData").build(), "inventory", AttributeValue.builder().n("500").build() // ... more attributes ... )) .returnConsumedCapacity(ReturnConsumedCapacity.TOTAL) .tableName("YourTableName") .build()); LOGGER.info("PutItem call consumed [" + response.consumedCapacity().capacityUnits() + "] Write Capacity Unites (WCU)"); } }